 How many volumes of One Punch Man are there?

-There are currently 20 manga volumes of One Punch Man released in Japan.
-One Punch Man also has Chapters 97 – 120 not yet in tankōbon format released.
+There are currently 23 manga volumes of One Punch Man released in Japan in 2021.
+One Punch Man also has Chapters 112 – 139 not yet released in tankōbon format.
 Shueisha publishes the chapters in Tonari no Young Jump magazine.

 Is One Punch Man still ongoing?

 The One Punch Man manga is still ongoing.
-The latest volume by the author One (Mob Psycho 100) was published in Japan on July 4, 2019.
-The author One (Mob Psycho 100) is writing the original manga, but Yusuke Murata draws it.
-The author wrote two books in 2019 so far.
+The latest volume by author One (Mob Psycho 100) got released in Japan on January 4, 2021.

 Which manga volumes does the anime of One Punch Man cover?